 In the wake of the COVID19 pandemic, I have found myself analysing the actions of the hoarding, panic-buying masses.
 I’ve concluded that they’re incapable of preventing their survival instincts from taking over.
 This does not mean that I approve of such deplorable behaviour.
 I just understand what drives it and why they can’t or wont stop.
 Anyway, just as I had begun to consider writing about the possible repercussions of a sudden, perceived food scarcity for Eating Disorder sufferers, the article in question appeared on my Facebook feed.

-Now, I was beyond pleased that someone was addressing the illness while doing so through such a far-reaching publication.
+Now, I was beyond pleased that someone highlighted this illness through such a far-reaching publication.
 I didn’t even mind that the article itself openly endorsed the usual ‘control’ rhetoric that I so heavily disagree with.
 The excitement lay in the fact that this was finally being addressed, despite the lack of sympathy and usual displays of ignorance in the comment section.
 Yes, we still have a quite a lot of work to do in terms of educating people about Eating Disorders.
-But, I still swooped down into the comment section with my encyclopaedic knowledge and antagonistic saltiness, successfully shutting down many of the nay-sayers while offering support to those in distress.
+But, I swooped into the comment section with my encyclopaedic knowledge and antagonistic saltiness.
 Some old guy deleted an entire thread after I told him to go and cry into his TV dinner.
 I’m not even sorry; don’t be rude to my people.

 Then, it’s like I remembered why I started this damn blog.